Developmental Education

 Developmental Education Options

-Even if you don’t qualify for the Postsecondary Education Readiness Test (P.E.R.T.) exemption, you still have options that include a variety of developmental course delivery models.
-Additionally, if you score in the upper ranges of the P.E.R.T. reading, writing, and math placement assessment, you may be eligible for direct entry into gateway (college-credit) courses that fulfill some requirements of your program of study.
+Even if you don’t qualify for exemption from placement testing, you still have options that include a variety of developmental course delivery models.
+Additionally, if you score in the upper ranges of the reading, writing, and math placement assessment, you may be eligible for direct entry into gateway (college-credit) courses that fulfill some requirements of your program of study.
 Your advisor can provide you with additional information.

 GED® and GED Testing Service® are registered trademarks of the American Council on Education (ACE).
 They may not be used or reproduced without the express written permission of ACE or GED Testing Service.
 The GED® and GED Testing Service® brands are administered by GED Testing Service LLC under license from the American Council on Education.